Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/06/rETHink-is-going-to-increasingly-make-itself-felt-in-everyday-life-at-ETH.md

 What other progress has the project made?
 One of the most important questions when it comes to organising an institution like ETH is how to split up roles and responsibilities between the three main arms of the university: the professorships, the academic departments and the Executive Board, including the central administrative units.
 And it’s becoming increasingly clear that if we want to achieve our chief aim of retaining our autonomy and freedom, we need to strengthen the role of the academic departments and to define the interactions between the three levels more clearly.

+## Questions about rETHink?

 Do you have any questions about this article?
 Or perhaps questions about rETHink that others might also find interesting?
 If so, please send a short email to .

-## Always up to date

 The project leads will answer questions from the ETH community in an Internal news article.